-The scenes are the parts of the video that alternate just like shots.
+The scenes are the parts of video which alternate just like shots.
 The scenes are detected by a noticeable change of a picture on a video.
-For example, a section of a video that shows a close-up shot of something is a scene.
+For example, a section of a video which shows a close-up shot of something is a scene.
 A section which then shows a full shot of something is another scene.
-A change of landscape in a wide shot is also detected as a change in scenes.
+A change of landscape in a wide shot is also detected as change in scenes.